nmshd/documentation/_docs_use-cases/use-case-transport-get-device-onboarding-token.md

 {% include properties_list.html %}

-This use case retrieves the [Token]({% link _docs_integrate/data-model-overview.md %}#token) of a so far not-onboarded Device that corresponds to the given Device `id` in order to onboard the Device to the Identity.
+This use case retrieves the [Token]({% link _docs_integrate/data-model-overview.md %}#token) of a Device not yet onboarded that corresponds to the given Device `id` in order to onboard the Device to the Identity.

 ## Parameters

 - `id` of the Device.
 - `expiresAt` is the ISODateTime the Token expires at.
+- `passwordProtection` can be specified as an [object for password protection of a Token]({% link _docs_integrate/data-model-overview.md %}#object-for-password-protection-of-token).
+If set, only the Identities that know the password specified within the `passwordProtection.password` property of the Token can load it from the Backbone.
+In addition, the optional property `passwordProtection.passwordIsPin` can be used to specialize the UI of the App in case the password is a pin.

 ## On Success